percula/planter_docs/content/en/docs/plants/plant-varieties/index.md

 {{< screenshot Varieties-sort.jpg "Screenshot of varieties sorting options" >}}<br /><br />

+{{< screenshot Varieties-search-brandywine.jpg "Screenshot of variety search for brandywine tomatoes" >}}

 {{< alert icon="🌶️" context="warning" text=Any filters that are applied will also filter the search results.
 Select **Show All** and be sure all sources are selected to see all varieties." />}}